Blog

 There are many expenses to consider when opening a private medical practice including equipment, insurance, staff, and more.

 This means members only have to pay for what they need to use, which can save them thousands of dollars long-term.
+It empowers members to operate their own small business and see many patients, without taking on the financial risk or high overhead costs.

 More time with patients (and less time with operations)